Floors should be protected unless refinishing is planned.

 4. Naturally, all cracks, bubbles, nail or screw pops should be repaired.

 The standard 100% acrylic primers available today are quite adequate except where water stains or ink marks need to be sealed to prevent bleed through.
 In this case, use alcohol based “B.I.N.” on the spots and prime over with acrylic primer to assure consistent absorption.
-Do not use when casein paint will be applied over.
+If any patching is done after white coats have been applied the spots MUST be primed and the finished by rolling two coats of finish paint.
+This will assure a uniform lazure rather than having a blotch show up.

-To prepare the surface for Lazure painting, apply 2 coats of high quality flat acrylic paint or casein paint (when preparing for the all natural system where beeswax medium will be used for the lazure).
+To prepare the surface for Lazure painting, apply 2 coats of high quality flat acrylic paint.
 Keeping a wet edge between “cut in” (brushed edges) and the rolled on paint is always best and is recommended when practical to do so.
-It is especially valuable when using casein paint as the overlap (doubled application) is rather noticeable and may effect color appearance.
+The overlap (doubled application) is rather noticeable and may effect color appearance.
+The alternative, and the most commonly practice is to do all the “cutting in” first, then allowing it to dry completely before rolling.
+Rolling provides a subtle texture to the paint.
+For very best results masking the trim ceilings prior to painting walls enables the painter to roll very close to edges.
+The lazure color will then be more consistent rather than leaving a lighter tone around the edges.

-For very large spaces such as assembly halls or stairwells, we often recommend the application of Benjamin Moore’s Aquavelvet paint.
-It is slightly less absorbent than the flat paint and offers a little more working time, as well as a harder surface.
+For very large spaces such as assembly halls or stairwells, we often recommend the application of an eggshell finish as it is slightly less absorbent than the flat paint and offers a little more working time, as well as a harder surface.
+The eggshell finish can be used for all surfaces when preferred.
+However, using a quality flat paint enables some absorption which offers a more lively, but subtle activity to the lazure color.
+It is important that you do not use a flat paint that is too absorbent.